Thomas Allin (footballer)

-Thomas Allin, known as Tom Allin (5 April 1862 – 1945) was a professional footballer who played for Notts County in their first season in the Football League.
+Thomas Allin (5 April 1862 – 6 September 1945) was an English professional footballer who played for Notts County in their first season in the Football League.

 Playing career

 Tom Allin was signed by Boston Football Club in 1887 although 'Garth Dykes' states he came to Notts County from Accrington.
 As Allin was a Boston man it is more likely that he played for Boston.
 There is no clear record of when he signed for Notts County but, at the latest, it would have been 1888.